alextanhongpin/go-hook/README.md

 $ curl -XPOST -d '{"topic": "new_book", "callback_uri": "http://localhost:4000/receive-events"}' https://webhook.server/webhooks
 ```

+The webhook api should check for the following:
+- only valid uris can be registered.
+- the uris should be available during registration by invoking a simple post with a registration token.
+- the registered endpoint should not return any response in the body.

 The user should then create a client to receive events from:

 ```js